jakesauter/machine_learning/README.md

 **Confounding factors** occur when the effect of one factor cannot be distinguished from the effect of another factor.

-    Ability to lead small-sized teams.
+## Ability to lead small-sized teams

 During my time at iD tech I found myself leading others and organizing many internal situations.
 As a technical coordinator my job was to make sure that the camp ran smoothly, assisting technology issues in the camp and instructing students that needed more help in my free time.

-    Applicants selected will be subject to a government security investigation and must meet eligibility requirements for access to classified information.
-U.S. citizenship is required.

-I am a United States citizen.
-As I currently am employed part-time by FedEx Express, I have airport security clearance.

-## Nice To Haves

-    Experience with SciPy, NumPy and Pandas packages.
+## Experience with SciPy, NumPy and Pandas packages

 From my 2017 REU in Medical Informatics and other various times I have encountered these packages that make scientific computing much easier.